 All verbs and all verbs that connect us to true inquisition and learning.

-What doesn’t change though is our love for teaching, our growth as an educator, our loves and passions that we want to share with our students.
+What doesn’t change though is our love for teaching, our love for developing young minds, our own growth as an educator, our loves and passions that we want to share with our students.
 We may not get much time to do this, but that needs to change.
 Don’t you think???

 We need to be muses.
 For our sake, for our students’ sakes and for our future’s sake.